Skip to main content

 Distributions from Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. If you receive a distribution from these types of accounts or similar plans, it is important for you to know if the amounts received should be reported as income on your Federal Income Tax return.
 If the distribution is reportable income, you also need to consider the income when filing your Vermont State Tax return.
 Any time a taxable distribution is made, a 1099-R form is issued with data populated in Box 2a or 2b.
 Please review any 1099-R forms received carefully and refer to information provided by the IRS to determine if you should include this as income on your Federal return.
 The distribution code plays a large part in how or if it is reported as income.
 Please be sure to enter the correct distribution code when filing your 1099R.
 We have had several e-filed 1099R’s filed with distribution code 7 (Normal Distribution) when in fact it was a distribution code 1 (Early Distribution, No Known Exception).
 Another area where common mistakes are made are with distribution code 3 (Disability Pensions).
 If you retired on disability, you must report your taxable disability payments as wages on line 1 of Form 1040 until you reach minimum retirement age.
 Entering the correct distribution code and reporting it correctly can avoid an audit in the future.

-Business Deductions Related To Reimbursements | January 2, 2020
+Business Deductions Related to Reimbursements | January 2, 2020

 Businesses must follow IRS Publication 535 guidelines related to (employee and/or owner) reimbursements such as per diems and allowances, mileage reimbursements, and other types of arrangements for meals, vehicles, etc. In an audit, reimbursements which do not follow an accountable plan, as outlined in IRS publication 535, may be denied as a deduction and/or treated as income for the individuals.
 Contact a qualified CPA to find out more about accountable plans.